 The Hinton Ampner, Hampshire

-The Hinton Ampner in Hampshire, which is believed to have been so haunted that it had to be demolished, is hosting ghost tours of its gardens this Halloween.
+The Hinton Ampner in Hampshire, which is believed to have been so haunted that it had to be demolished, hosts Frankenstein Trails at Halloween.

 Halloween Events: Awful Animals

-There’s goulish goings on at London Zoo!
-‘Boo at the Zoo!’ brings a spooktacular range of Halloween-themed activities, animal demonstrations and hands-on crafts.
+There are ghoulish goings on at Whipsnade Zoo!
+‘Boo at the Zoo!’ brings a spooktacular range of Halloween-themed activities, animal talks and hands-on crafts, storytime, Ghoul School and a Pumpkin Party.
 You can also enjoy special Halloween versions of the zoo’s popular animal talks, feeds and demonstrations.

 You May Also Enjoy 30 Fangtastically Fun Halloween Projects For Kids

-Costumed pups and owners of all kinds will be heading off on what will be the most adorably chilling walk the Heath has ever seen, and you don’t even need a dog to join in this FREE event.
+The All Dogs Matter charity host an annual Halloween Walk & Dog Show in Hampstead.
+Costumed pups and owners of all kinds head off on the most adorably chilling walks the Heath has ever seen, and you don’t even need a dog to join in this FREE event.
 Altogether now: Owww-oooo!

 You May Also Enjoy How To Look After Your Dog This Halloween